 Visual Arts and Multimedia

+A multi-faceted curriculum in Secondary I and II helps students acquire an artistic skills set which makes them comfortable in every medium of the visual arts.
 The Visual Arts Department’s philosophy is to introduce students in Grades 7 and 8 to as many different forms of art media as possible regardless of their experience or previous exposure to art.
-Keeping the curriculum varied enables each student to find a medium that he or she can excel in, resulting in the student broadening his or her knowledge of, and appreciation for, the visual arts.
+Keeping the curriculum varied enables each student to find a medium in which he or she can excel, while broadening his or her knowledge of, and appreciation for, the visual arts.

-In completing four to six projects per semester, art students accumulate significant experience in all visual media, including watercolour painting, printmaking, stencil construction, oil pastels, acrylics on canvas, photography, stop-motion animation and a variety of different sculptural materials.
-Students share their wonderful works of art at our annual year-end High School vernissage in the month of May, open to invited guests.
+In completing four to six projects per semester, art students accumulate significant experience in all visual media including watercolour painting, printmaking, stencil construction, oil pastels, acrylics on canvas, photography, stop-motion animation and a variety of different sculptural materials.
+Students share their completed projects at our annual year-end High School vernissage in May, open to invited guests.